Macau: History

 Following the 1974 Carnation Revolution, Portugal formally relinquished Macau as an overseas province and acknowledged it as a "Chinese territory under Portuguese administration".
 After China first concluded arrangements on Hong Kong's future with the United Kingdom, it entered negotiations with Portugal over Macau in 1986.

-These concluded with the signing of the 1987 Joint Declaration on the Question of Macau, in which Portugal agreed the handover of the colony in 1999 and China guaranteed Macau's political and economic systems for 50 years after the handover.
+These concluded with the signing of the 1987 Joint Declaration on the Question of Macau, in which Portugal agreed to the handover of the colony in 1999 and China guaranteed Macau's political and economic systems for 50 years after the handover.
 In the waning years of colonial rule, Macau rapidly urbanised and constructed large-scale infrastructure projects, including the Macau International Airport and a new container port.
 The handover of Macau was at midnight on 20 December 1999, after 442 years of Portuguese rule.

-Following the handover, Macau liberalised its casino industry (which previously operated under a government-licensed monopoly) to allow foreign investors, starting a new period of economic development.
+Following the handover, Macau liberalised its casino industry (which previously operated under a government-licensed monopoly) and allowed foreign investors, starting a new period of economic development.
 The regional economy grew by a double-digit annual growth rate from 2002 to 2014, making Macau one of the richest economies in the world on a per capita basis.
-Political debates have centred on the region's jurisdictional independence and the central government's adherence of "one country, two systems".
-While issues such as national security legislation have been controversial, Macanese residents generally have high levels of trust in the government.
+Political debates have centred on the region's jurisdictional independence and the central government's adherence to "one country, two systems".
+While issues such as national security legislation have been controversial, Macau residents generally have high levels of trust in the government.
 Kwong and Wong explain this by comparing Macau to Hong Kong: "The case of Macau shows that the very small size of a 'microstate' helps central authorities to exercise political control, stifle political pluralism, and monopolize opinions, all of which strengthen regime persistence."